-The grieving process bounces around these fives stages, in no particular order: denial, anger, bargaining, depression, and acceptance.
-This process and the way a person copes can look differently for every person.
-However infertility can lead you down a road of grief that jumps from anger, doubt to hope, especially when undergoing treatment.
-The disappointing attempt time and time again can way heavy on a person.
+The grieving process bounces around these five stages, in no particular order: denial, anger, bargaining, depression, and acceptance.
+This process and the way a person copes can look different for every person.
+However, infertility can lead you down a road of grief that jumps from anger, and doubt to hope, especially when undergoing treatment.
+The disappointing attempt time and time again can weigh heavily on a person.
 Therefore offering grace and support can bring comfort.
-However this too could look differently for each spouse.
+However, this too could look differently for each spouse.
 What would make you feel the most supported, a hug, a listening ear, being left alone, or a pint of Ben and Jerry’s?
 As time goes on you’ll begin to recognize what the other needs and it may need to simply begin with, “What can I do for you today?”

 Make Informed Decisions Together

 As difficult as it may be, talking about your treatment options objectively could help you make a wiser decision.
 However, there also needs to be space for an open and honest conversation about how to handle moving forward.
 Regardless of what decision is made be sure to always be on the same page.
 Check in with one another as you proceed through treatments and discuss how far you both are willing to go to conceive a child.
 There are so many options available to couples that are infertile, however, from the very beginning, you must know where you both stand as well as be completely informed.
 Always know each other’s boundaries!